WaveRyt/HuffmanEncoderDecoder/README.md

 # Huffman Encoder & Decoder

-This is a command-line application for compressing and decompressing files using **Huffman Coding** The program supports encoding any file type into a compact binary format and decoding it back to its exact original form.
+This is a command-line application for compressing and decompressing files using **Huffman Coding**.
+The program supports encoding any file type into a compact binary format and decoding it back to its exact original form.

 ---